iAmKankan/Neural-Network/README.md

 ### Activation Functions
 Activation functions live inside neural network layers and modify the data they receive before passing it to the next layer.
 Activation functions give neural networks their power — allowing them to model complex non-linear relationships.
 By modifying inputs with non-linear functions neural networks can model highly complex relationships between features.
 Popular activation functions include relu and sigmoid.
 Activation functions typically have the following properties:
  * **Non-linear** - In linear regression we’re limited to a prediction equation that looks like a straight line.
 This is nice for simple datasets with a one-to-one relationship between inputs and outputs, but what if the patterns in our dataset were non-linear? (e.g. x2, sin, log).
 To model these relationships we need a non-linear prediction equation.¹ Activation functions provide this non-linearity.
  * **Continuously differentiable** — To improve our model with gradient descent, we need our output to have a nice slope so we can compute error derivatives with respect to weights.
 If our neuron instead outputted 0 or 1 (perceptron), we wouldn’t know in which direction to update our weights to reduce our error.
  * **Fixed Range** — Activation functions typically squash the input data into a narrow range that makes training the model more stable and efficient.

+### Loss Functions
+A loss function, or cost function, is a wrapper around our model’s predict function that tells us “how good” the model is at making predictions for a given set of parameters.
+The loss function has its own curve and its own derivatives.
+The slope of this curve tells us how to change our parameters to make the model more accurate!
+We use the model to make predictions.
+We use the cost function to update our parameters.
+Our cost function can take a variety of forms as there are many different cost functions available.
+Popular loss functions include: MSE (L2) and Cross-entropy Loss.

 ### Optimization Algorithms

 ### Gradient Accumulation